Kingdom of Elfed: History

-From this evidence it appears that Elmet was one of a number of Sub-Roman Brittonic realms in the Hen Ogledd – what is now northern England and southern Scotland – during the Early Middle Ages.
+From this evidence it appears that Elfed was one of a number of Sub-Roman Brittonic realms in the Old North – what is now northern England and southern Scotland – during the Early Middle Ages.
 Other kingdoms included Rheged, the Kingdom of Strathclyde (Ystrad Clud), Bryneich and Gododdin.
-It is unclear how Elmet came to be established, though it has been suggested that it may have been created from a larger kingdom ruled by the semi-legendary Coel Hen.
-The historian Alex Woolf suggests that the region of Elmet had a distinct tribal identity in pre-Roman times and that this re-emerged after Roman rule collapsed.
+It is unclear how Elfed came to be established, though it has been suggested that it may have been created from a larger kingdom ruled by the semi-legendary Coel Hen.
+The historian Alex Woolf suggests that the region of Elfed had a distinct tribal identity in pre-Roman times and that this re-emerged after Roman rule collapsed.

-Towards the end of the 6th century, Elmet came under increasing pressure from the expanding Anglo-Saxon kingdoms of Deira and Mercia.
-Forces from Elmet joined the alliance in 590 against the Angles of Bernicia who had been making massive inroads further to the north.
-During this war it is thought Elmet's king Gwallog was killed.
+Towards the end of the 6th century, Elfed came under increasing pressure from the expanding Anglo-Saxon kingdoms of Deira and Mercia.
+Forces from Elfed joined the alliance in 590 against the Angles of Bernicia who had been making massive inroads further to the north.
+During this war it is thought Elfed's king Gwallog was killed.
 The northern alliance collapsed after Urien of Rheged was murdered and a feud broke out between two of its key members.

-After the unification of the Anglian Kingdom of Northumbria, King Edwin of Northumbria led an invasion of Elmet, and overran it in 616 or 617.
+After the unification of the Anglian Kingdom of Northumbria, King Edwin of Northumbria led an invasion of Elfed, and overran it in 616 or 617.
 Bede's Ecclesiastical History of the English People says that a Northumbrian noble, Hereric (father of Hilda of Whitby), an exiled member of the Northumbrian royal house, was killed with poison while living at the court of King Ceretic of Elmet.
-It has been suggested that this was either the casus belli for the invasion, if Hereric was poisoned by his hosts, or a pretext for a Northumbrian annexation of Elmet, if Edwin himself had Hereric poisoned.
-The Historia Brittonum says that Edwin "occupied Elmet and expelled Certic[sic], king of that country".
-It is generally presumed that Ceretic was the same person known in Welsh sources as Ceredig ap Gwallog, king of Elmet.
-A number of ancestors of Ceretic are recorded in Welsh sources: one of Taliesin's poems is for his father, Gwallog ap Lleenog, who may have ruled Elmet near the end of the 6th century.
+It has been suggested that this was either the casus belli for the invasion, if Hereric was poisoned by his hosts, or a pretext for a Northumbrian annexation of Elfed, if Edwin himself had Hereric poisoned.
+The Historia Brittonum says that Edwin "occupied Elfed and expelled Certic[sic], king of that country".
+It is generally presumed that Ceretic was the same person known in Welsh sources as Ceredig ap Gwallog, king of Elfed.
+A number of ancestors of Ceretic are recorded in Welsh sources: one of Taliesin's poems is for his father, Gwallog ap Llênog, who may have ruled Elfed near the end of the 6th century.
 Bede mentions that "subsequent kings made a house for themselves in the district, which is called Loidis".